Code-Institute-Submissions/milestone_project_1-6/README.md

 ## Jazz & Blues Bar
 I received the inspiration to this project when I was skimming the web for images to another project.
-I came across an image of a jazz and blues bar exterior at night, with the bright neon light reflecting down onto the pavement.
-I wanted to enter into the bar, no, in fact I wanted to own it!

 The Cadillac Lounge is an ficticious Jazz & Blues Bar in central Chicago.
 Setting the Cadillac Lounge apart from other bars in Chicago, is the quality service and know-how